GavinHuttley/tib/_sources/python/iterators.rst.txt

 The ``as`` keyword
 ------------------

 This keyword facilitates a type of assignment.
-They can be used in a number of different contents, such as part of a with statement.
+They can be used in a number of different contexts, such as part of a with statement.

 .. code-block::